Atlantic slave trade: Human toll

-The transatlantic slave trade resulted in a vast and as yet unknown loss of life for African captives both in and outside the Americas.
-Estimates have ranged from as low as 2 million to as high 60 million.
-More than a million people are thought to have died during their transport to the New World according to a BBC report.
-More died soon after their arrival.
-The number of lives lost in the procurement of slaves remains a mystery but may equal or exceed the number who survived to be enslaved.

 The trade led to the destruction of individuals and cultures.
-Historian Ana Lucia Araujo has noted that the process of enslavement did not end with arrival on Western Hemisphere shores; the different paths taken by the individuals and groups who were victims of the Atlantic slave trade were influenced by different factors—including the disembarking region, the ability to be sold on the market, the kind of work performed, gender, age, religion, and language.
+The historian Ana Lucia Araujo says:

+The process of enslavement did not end with arrival on the American shores; in this context, the different paths taken by the individuals and groups who were victims of the Atlantic slave trade were influenced by a myriad of factors including the disembarking region, the kind of work performed, gender, age, religion, and language.
+These elements very often oriented the paths toward freedom available to these men and women.

 Patrick Manning estimates that about 12 million slaves entered the Atlantic trade between the 16th and 19th centuries, but about 1.5 million died on board ship.
 About 10.5 million slaves arrived in the Americas.
 Besides the slaves who died on the Middle Passage, more Africans likely died during the slave raids and wars in Africa and forced marches to ports.
 Manning estimates that 4 million died inside Africa after capture, and many more died young.
-Manning's estimate covers the 12 million who were originally destined for the Atlantic, as well as the 6 million destined for Arabian slave markets and the 8 million destined for African markets.
-Of the slaves shipped to the Americas, the largest share went to Brazil and the Caribbean.
+His estimate includes the 12 million who were originally destined for the Atlantic, as well as the 6 million destined for Arabian slave markets and the 8 million destined for African markets.
+According to Angus Madden, in the 17th century the Dutch, French, and British introduced plantation agriculture to the Caribbean islands seized from Spain.
+After their indigenous populations had been mostly wiped out, 3.8 million slaves were transported to the Caribbean islands during the colonial period.
+Between 1500 and 1870, the same number were carried to Brazil.